 Nowhere does this contradiction surface more clearly than in music.

 Western music operates within a finite system: a limited number of pitches, scales, harmonic functions, rhythmic structures.
-Musical meaning emerges not from isolated elements, but from patterns, expectations, timbre, performance, production, and context.
-Groove, voice, sound, and aura matter at least as much as melody or harmony — often more.
+Musical meaning emerges from patterns, expectations, timbre, performance, and context; groove, voice, sound, and aura matter at least as much as melody or harmony, often more.

 Copyright, however, has historically anchored musical originality in what can be abstracted, fixed, and compared: notated melody, harmonic progression, formal structure.
 The “work” is treated as something that can be reduced to a lead sheet.

-This reduction is not conceptually innocent.
-It systematically ignores precisely those dimensions of music that listeners often perceive as most distinctive: sound, texture, timing, articulation, performance.
+This reduction systematically ignores precisely those dimensions of music that listeners often perceive as most distinctive: sound, texture, timing, articulation, performance.

 The absurdity of recent plagiarism lawsuits follows directly from this mismatch.
-Claims are made on the basis of generic chord progressions, short ostinati, or stylistic resemblance — elements that function as shared musical vocabulary (e.g. Williams v.
+Claims are made on the basis of generic chord progressions, short ostinati, or stylistic resemblance, which function as shared musical vocabulary (e.g. Williams v.
 Gaye; Gray v.
 Hudson; Skidmore v.
 Led Zeppelin).
-Courts oscillate between rejecting such claims as too generic and inadvertently encouraging them by entertaining stylistic similarity as evidence.

-The result is not protection of creativity, but strategic litigation.
-Copyright becomes a weapon, not a safeguard.
+The result is strategic litigation.
+Copyright becomes a weapon.

 Free culture and the attempt to escape the trap

 The free culture and copyleft movements of the early 2000s were, in part, a response to this deadlock.
-They did not deny authorship, but they rejected the assumption that exclusivity must be the default.
+They kept authorship; they rejected the assumption that exclusivity must be the default.
 Instead, they experimented with license systems that lower transaction costs, encourage reuse, and accept derivation as a cultural norm.

-Creative Commons emerged from this context as a pragmatic compromise — not an abolition of copyright, but a way to reprogram it (see Lessig).
+Creative Commons emerged from this context as a pragmatic compromise: a way to reprogram copyright from within (see Lessig).

 If this movement appears less visible today, that does not mean it failed.
 Its tools are widely embedded.
 What has changed is the battleground.
 Platform economies, streaming, and now machine learning have shifted the locus of extraction and control.
 The question is no longer only who may copy, but who may learn.

-The future of music in machine learning systems will not be decided by whether outputs resemble inputs.
-It will be decided by how we organize participation, attribution, compensation, and access in a world where learning itself has become industrial.
+The future of music in machine learning systems will be decided not by whether outputs resemble inputs, but by how we organize participation, attribution, compensation, and access in a world where learning itself has become industrial.

-A concept under pressure — and why that is useful
+A concept under pressure: why that is useful

-Originality is a story we keep telling because it has been useful.
+Originality is a story we keep telling, collectively, because it has been useful.
 It justified ownership.
 It stabilized markets.
 It made legal abstractions feel human.

 As machine learning enters cultural production, originality is increasingly used as a stand-in for unresolved questions of access, attribution, and value creation.
-The resulting pressure is useful precisely because it brings the concept of originality back onto the table — not as an ideal to be defended, but as a mechanism to be examined.
+The resulting pressure is useful: it brings the concept back onto the table as a mechanism to be examined, rather than an ideal to be defended.